Antibiotic Stewardship Programs Vary in U.S. Hospitals

 ASPs by facility characteristics and region

 Facility size was an important factor associated with the implementation of comprehensive stewardship programs.
-More larger institutions reported having all seven core elements in their ASPs—56 percent of hospitals with greater than 200 beds, as compared with 39 percent of hospitals with 51 to 200 beds and 22 percent of hospitals with 50 or fewer beds.
-Similarly, a higher percentage of teaching facilities, which are typically larger than 200 beds, reported implementing all seven elements compared to nonteaching facilities.
+More larger institutions reported having all seven core elements in their ASPs—66 percent of hospitals with greater than 200 beds, compared with 50 percent of hospitals with 51 to 200 beds and 31 percent of hospitals with 50 or fewer beds.
+Similarly, a higher percentage of teaching facilities, which are typically larger than 200 beds, reported implementing all seven elements compared with nonteaching facilities.
 These findings underscore the importance of examining the resource gaps and barriers unique to smaller hospitals when establishing ASPs.

 ASP implementation also varied by location.
-States with higher percentages of hospitals including all seven core elements were largely concentrated in the Northeast and West.
-California, the only state with legislation that mandated ASPs in hospitals at the time of this study, had the highest percentage of facilities reporting all seven core elements, highlighting the impact state policy can have on expanding ASP implementation.
+States with higher percentages of hospitals including all seven core elements were largely concentrated in the Northeast and West, with Utah having the highest percentage of facilities reporting all seven core elements.
+California, the only state with legislation that mandated ASPs in hospitals at the time of this study, had the second highest percentage of facilities reporting all seven core elements, highlighting the impact state policy can have on expanding ASP implementation.

 Core elements of ASPs